 NSI Museum on Minjerribah

-The Museum will once again open its doors with free admission during the 2025 Straddie Arts Trail.
-Visitors can explore our exhibitions, including the award-winning Ngali Dullan, which recently received a Highly Commended in the Gallery and Museum Achievement Awards (GAMAA) presented by Museums & Galleries Queensland.
+The Museum will once again open its doors with free admission during the 2026 Straddie Arts Trail.
+Visitors can explore our exhibitions, including the award-winning Ngali Dullan exhibition.

-Alongside Ngali Dullan, the Museum proudly cares for works in its permanent collection, including pieces by Raymond Moult-Spiers, woven baskets by Sonja Carmichael, and artwork by Oodgeroo Noonuccal.
+The Museum will also have artworks from its permanent collection on display, including pieces by Raymond Moult-Spiers, and artwork by Oodgeroo Noonuccal.

 The Museum shop will also be open, featuring works by many local artists available for sale, alongside our unique Minjerribah-themed books, merchandise, jams, and marmalades.